 - 1. One absence is defined as failing to attend one hour of class, lab, or shop.
 For example, if a class meets two hours per day and a student misses one of those hours, then he or she is charged with one absence. - A student should attend all class and lab meetings.
 Individual faculty members are authorized to set attendance standards higher than the 80 percent minimum to reflect the needs and objectives of a given course.
 It is the student's responsibility to see the instructor about missed work. - 3.
-Withdrawals: The student is responsible for contacting their instructor(s) and asking to be withdrawn online through the instructor's WebAdvisor.
+Withdrawals: The student is responsible for contacting his or her instructor(s) and asking to be withdrawn online.
 Disciplinary and administrative withdrawal cases are exceptions. - 4.
-Violations of attendance requirements may change the eligibility of the student for financial aid or veterans benefits.
+Violation(s) of attendance requirements may change the eligibility of the student for financial aid or veterans benefits.